jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W2.md

 ### Aperture (f-stop)

-📌 *Set your aperture first.*
+- Set your aperture first

-- Start at **f/4 – f/5.6**
-- Wide enough to separate the subject from the background
-- Not so shallow that focus becomes unstable during interviews
 - **Recommendation for Chiaroscuro**: narrow aperture (f/8-f/11)

 ### ISO
-- Start at **ISO 100**
+- **Recommendation for Chiaroscuro**: low ISO (100-200)
 - Increase only if the image is too dark **after positioning the lights**
-- **Recommendation for Chiaroscuro**: low ISO (100-200)

-📌 *Use lighting to control exposure before increasing ISO.*
+- Use lighting to control exposure before increasing ISO

 ### Shutter Speed